Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 8 September 2025 22.28.07 UTC
+- WIB: Senin, 8 September 2025 23.33.48 UTC
-- WITA: Senin, 8 September 2025 23.28.07 UTC
+- WITA: Selasa, 9 September 2025 00.33.48 UTC
-- WIT: Selasa, 9 September 2025 00.28.07 UTC
+- WIT: Selasa, 9 September 2025 01.33.48 UTC

 Kutipan Inspiratif:
-"Chaos in the midst of chaos isn't funny, but chaos in the midst of order is."
+"A brother may not be a friend, but a friend will always be a brother."

-Kategori: funny
+Kategori: friendship